anderslanglands/babble/README.md

 ## std::function callbacks
-Functions that take a callback in the form of a `std::function` can be bound by binding the `std::function` explicitly with `bbl::Class`:
+Functions that take a callback in the form of a `std::function` can be bound by binding the `std::function` explicitly with `bbl::Class`.
+Consider this library that defines a class, `Foo` with member accessors, and another class `Bar`, which has a member `adjust_foo()` that takes a `FooFn` callback in order to modify an internal `Foo` object:
 ```c++
 // target library header
 namespace tst {